 Pimsleur is an audio-based language learning course that has been developed around 50 years ago by Paul Pimsleur.
 It’s quite popular among language enthusiasts.
 I heard about it last year and only decided to try it out a month ago.
 I want to see if it suits my learning style despite me being a visual learner.
-In this review, I will cover the pros and cons about it and concluded whether the Pimsleur method really works.
+In this review, I will cover the pros and cons of it and concluded whether the Pimsleur method really works.

-I challenge myself to learn Dutch with this, a totally new language which I have never learned before.
+I challenge myself to learn Deutsch with this, a totally new language which I have never learned before.
 This way I’ll know the effectiveness of the method.
 I only take the Unlimited German level one so, the review will be based on that and not the whole level.

 Inside this level is a 30-day course with the length of each lesson around 30 minutes.
 It has 3 sections of exercises; the reading lesson, speak easy and review (flash cards and quick match).